EduPapersKe/.github/profile/README.md

 ## Project: EduPapers
 ### Description<br>
-This open educational resource platform aims to provide a centralized hub for educational materials such as notes, tests, and past papers for students of all levels, from primary and secondary schools to tertiary institutions.
+This open-source educational resource platform aims to provide a centralized hub for educational materials such as notes, tests, and past papers for students of all levels, from primary and secondary schools to tertiary institutions.
 The platform allows users to sign up, access a wide range of resources, and download materials free of charge.
 One of the unique aspects of this platform is that users can contribute by uploading their own educational materials, fostering a collaborative environment where knowledge sharing is encouraged.<br>

 ### Problem Addressed<br>
 Many students struggle to find quality learning resources, particularly notes, practice tests, and past papers.
 Traditional methods of acquiring these materials can be expensive, limited by geographical location, or simply unavailable.